 Each illustration is shown as a table.
 As the projected retirement savings are dependent on investment returns as well as the level of costs and charges, comparison figures with other investments have been included in the tables.
-For comparison purposes, the projected retirement savings if the typical member were invested in the FTSE Developed World ex UK Pension Fund (which has the lowest charge level) and the Absolute Return Global Bond Strategies Pension Fund (which has the highest charge level) are shown in the tables.
+For comparison purposes, the projected retirement savings if the typical member were invested in the SL Vanguard UK Investment Grade Bond Index Pension Fund (which has the lowest charge level) and the Absolute Return Global Bond Strategies Pension Fund (which has the highest charge level) are shown in the tables.